single-spa/import-map-overrides/README.md

   For example, in the below example you must run the follow command in order to see the full-ui. localStorage.setItem('overrides-ui', true);

+  The dev-libs attribute indicates that you prefer using development versions of third party libraries like react when the import-map-overrides ui is active.
  -->
 <import-map-overrides-full
   show-when-local-storage="overrides-ui"
+  dev-libs
 ></import-map-overrides-full>

 <!-- Alternatively, just the black popup itself -->